zshi719/2025-Data-24100/lesson_plan/week_5.md

 ## Learning Objectives

 - Define Static Analysis tools.
 Why do we use them?
+- What are the things that Static Analysis can look for?
 - What are the different types of static analysis tools?
 How does `ruff` fit in?
+- What is a pre-commit hook and how does it interact with git?
+- How do we install `ruff`, `pre-commit` and use them?
+- What is a `toml` file?
+- What is a `yaml` file?

 ## Lecture Notes

 [Day 9](../class_notes/09_static_analysis.md)

+Day 10: This content of this lecture will be continued on Day 11.
+At that point the full notes will be uploaded.

 ## Quizzable Concepts

+- What is Linting?
+- What is Ruff?
+- What is Static Analysis?
+- What is a pre-commit hook and why is it useful?